 Trump rally punk'd?
-TikTok and K-pop fans 'reserve ticket's for rally, then don't show up'
+TikTok and K-pop fans 'reserve tickets for rally, then don't show up'

 But in the hours before the event, crowds seemed significantly lighter than expected at the 19,000 seat BOK Centre.
 Campaign officials scrapped plans for Trump to first address an overflow space.

-The apparent prank by TikTok users and K-pop fans came after the Trump campaign tweeted to ask the President's supporters to register for the free tickets earlier this month.
+The apparent prank by TikTok users and K-Pop fans came after the Trump campaign tweeted to ask the President's supporters to register for the free tickets earlier this month.

-The plan to sabotage the rally quickly went viral and videos telling viewers to reserve tickets and then not show up to began racking up millions of views.
+The plan to sabotage the rally quickly went viral and videos telling viewers to reserve tickets and then not show up began racking up millions of views.

 Many of the videos were then deleted in an attempt to keep the plan a secret, although in one which is still live, a TikTok user says sarcastically: "Oh no, I signed up for a Trump rally and I can't go, I'm sick."